Cube Steak Recipe

 Although cube steak is already thin, tenderize it for best results.

-Place saran wrap over steaks.
+Place saran wrap over steaks for preparing cube steak.

 Take a meat mallet or heavy mug and pound thin.
 Pound until ½ inch thin.